Matt Harvey Looks Forward To A New Beginning With The Cincinnati Reds

 — Cincinnati Reds (@Reds) May 11, 2018

 Against the Los Angeles Dodgers, Matt Harvey threw four scoreless innings, while looking like the same pitcher who once dominated with the New York Mets.
-Playing for a new team might been what Harvey needed to revitalize his career.
+Playing for a new team might have been what Harvey needed to revitalize his career.

 Matt Harvey is slated to become a free agent at the end of the season.
 His new life with the Cincinnati Reds is an audition for teams around baseball.
-If Matt Harvey can return to his old form he stands to get another MLB contract.
+If Matt Harvey can return to his old form, he stands to get another MLB contract.
 If he helps turn the Cincinnati Reds around, the Reds may bring him back.

 It will be interesting to see what Matt Harvey does with the Cincinnati Reds going forward.